 The website uses the Google Analytics services from Google, Inc..
 It is a platform for gathering and tracking tracking aggregate data about which webpages and devices are popular.
 Google Analytics as used on this site always use the “anonymize ip” option; what this means is defined by and at the discretion of Google, Inc. Please refer to How Google uses data when you use our partners’ sites or apps for details.

-This site is only loaded over an encrypted connection with the server (HTTPS) providing added protection against surveillance and interference by third‐parties.
+Everything served from this site, with the exception of streaming videos as described above, is loaded over an encrypted connection between your device and the server (HTTPS) providing added protection against surveillance and interference by third‐parties.